 You need to commit to being a lifelong learner.
 We are ALL works in progress, and despite how old you are and how much experience you have, no one knows it all.
 When you work with words, too, things aren’t always black and white.

 Great proofreaders, for example, know that language evolves and punctuation rules can change.
 To have an edge, we need to be on top of those changes.
-Read books, invest in courses and seminars, follow blogs, visit forums — anything you can get your hands on to improve your skills and knowledge will help you grow.
+Read motivational books, invest in courses and seminars, follow blogs, visit forums — anything you can get your hands on to improve your skills and gain knowledge will help you grow.

 BOOKS are an excellent, low-cost way to keep learning!
 Here are some of my favorites lately: